xiazeyu/infomall-org-uva/content/en/docs/tutorial/create-web-site.md

 ## Publish

-The Web site is currently published by Gregor as follows
+The Web site is currently published by Gregor as follows.
+No other person must publish it.

 ```bash
 computer>